SDK: @dotcms/analytics Library

 - SDK version you're using

-- React version
+- Framework/library version (if applicable)

 - Minimal reproduction steps